 Volunteer Sessions – volunteer with us!

-There will be lots of opportunities for volunteers to be involved in the practical works – to learn practical techniques and create a lasting legacy of the project throughout the region.
-You can see upcoming volunteer sessions to come along to on the events page or email rosie.walker@froglife.org to join our volunteer mailing list.
+There were lots of opportunities for volunteers to be involved in the practical works – to learn practical techniques and create a lasting legacy of the project throughout the region.

 Our traineeships are now complete!
 The Come Forth for Wildlife project offered two 12 month paid traineeships – trainees were involved in all aspects of the project, learning many skills in the workplace sure to aid them in their future conservation careers.
 Find out more and read our trainees blogs here.